w3c/wai-curricula/content/content-author/clear-content.md

 * explain how clear, easy to understand, and easy to read content is essential for some people with disabilities and benefits all
 * provide clear content depending on context, audience, and resource by using:
   * easy-to-understand content
-  * easy-to-read font types and sizes
   * short sentences
   * active voice
 * provide the extended form for abbreviations and acronyms
 * use iconography to help understand text content
 * use text alternatives to help understand content from images and other graphics
-* ensure:
-  * content grouping and spacing to communicate sections
+* collaborate with designers and developers to ensure:
+  * appropriate contrast ratio for content
   * easy to read and easy to understand font types
-  * appropriate contrast ratio for content

 {% include excol.html type="all" %}